-- Wash clothes responsibility.
-Not everyone has the time or ability to handwash their clothes.
+- Wash clothes responsibly Not everyone has the time or ability to handwash their clothes.
 But, by wearing clothes more than once, waiting for a full load and selecting the right cycle, you can save water.

 - Check for leaks.
 Household leaks can lead to about 900 billion gallons of water waste annually nationwide.
 That’s equal to the annual household water use of nearly 11 million homes.

 - Drink tap water.
 By cutting out single-use plastic water bottles, you are conserving plastic and the energy use and pollution that come with it.